duniter/duniter-v2s/docs/user/autocompletion.md

 # Autocompletion

-One can generate autocompletion for its favorite shell using the following option:
+You can generate autocompletion for your favorite shell using the following option:

 ```sh
 cargo run -- completion --generator <GENERATOR>